 Practically speaking this means that when a user hits your site and calls your site analytics tag, either independently or through a container tag, that site analytics tag redirects the user to the DMP, and simultaneously passes the site analytics user ID to the DMP.
 When the DMP receives that call, it cookies the same user and also records what the site analytics user ID is.
 Now the DMP knows how to associate data from the site analytics tool to its own cookie ID.
 The beauty of this system is only the user IDs need to be synced at this time, and the actual data that the site analytics tool records can be passed to the DMP later, without slowing down the user experience on site.
 Now imagine replicating this process with all 3rd party tools, and syncing all systems into the DMP.

-Now, the DMP can pull data from each system (8) and populate that data against its own cookie ID.
+Now, the data management platform can pull data from each system (8) and populate that data against its own cookie ID.
 The client can do any audience profiling and segmentation in the DMP, create the right cookie pool and move that cookie pool to other systems on demand, using server to server API connections.

 Read More: Syncing Offline Data to Your DMP